Renault Laguna: Third generation (X91; 2007)

 The Renault Laguna III was officially announced in a press release on June 4, 2007.
 The car was unveiled to the public at the Frankfurt Motor Show in September, and it went on sale in October 2007 for the 2008 model year.
-The car comes as a five-door hatchback (B91), as a five-door estate (K91) and a two-door coupé (D91).
+The car comes as a five-door hatchback (B91), a five-door estate (K91), and for the first time a two-door coupé (D91).

 This third generation is based on the platform D, shared with the Nissan Altima, the Nissan Teana, and the Nissan Murano.
 The Laguna III was the first car to have gone through the Aubevoye Technical Centre's Electro Magnetic Compatibility unit, in the course of its development.

-It was first presented as a concept car, at the 2007 Frankfurt Motor Show, which followed some styling cues of the previous concept car, the Renault Fluence.
+The coupé version was first presented as a concept car, at the 2007 Frankfurt Motor Show, which followed some styling cues of the previous concept car, the Renault Fluence.
 The production version was revealed at the 2008 Cannes Film Festival, coinciding with the Monaco Formula 1 Grand Prix to take the wraps off.

 The brand new V6 dCi engine delivers 235 hp (173 kW), while the new 3.5 litre petrol powered V6 offers 240 hp (175 kW).
 The Laguna Coupé later appeared before the general public at the Paris Motor Show in October 2008.
 In January 2008, spy images of a then possible Laguna Sedan appeared on the internet.

 It was expected the car having appeared at the 2008 Paris Motor Show.
 However, this never made it to production.
 The Renault Latitude and the third generation (L43) Renault Samsung SM5, which is made by Renault Samsung Motors, South Korea is based on the Laguna III.